 We did the same thing with 'Fury Road.'
 We insisted on not putting the temp music and sound effects in as we watched the movie.
 Margaret was with me on this: If it plays as a silent movie, if you can read it and it’s clear and smooth and creamy, you know it will play with sound and the music."

 Thanks to George Miller, Tom Holkenborg (Junkie XL) and everyone else (too many to list) involved in making this film that I personally consider to be not only incomparably well-crafted in every single detail but also timeless in each and every way.
 In my opinion, this film now needs to be mentioned in the same breath as films like 1927's "Metropolis" (1927) and 1926's "The General."
 (Personally, I think it's better than the former, but nothing will top the latter) ;-) - Tim Stabers (editor of this not-for-profit fan edit)

 NOT FOR PROFIT!
 To download, enter "0" for the amount.
-This is a fan-production and is not for profit or commercial use or monetized in any way.
+This is a fan-production and is not-for-profit or commercial use, nor is it monetized in any way.
 All trademarked and copyrighted licenses are property of their respective owners.